Nemocas/AbstractAlgebra.jl/docs/src/polynomial_rings.md

   * valuation

-When the given polynomial ring is a GCD domain, with an effective GCD algorithm, it may be possible to implement the following functions.
+When the given polynomial ring is a GCD domain, with an effective GCD algorithm, it may be possible to implement the following functions:

   * gcd
   * lcm

-Polynomial rings can optionally implement any part of the generic univariate polynomial functionality provided by AbstractAlgebra, using the same interface.
+Polynomial rings can optionally implement any part of the generic univariate polynomial functionality provided by AbstractAlgebra.jl, using the same interface.

-Obviously any additional functionality can also be provided on an ad hoc basis.
+Obviously additional functionality can also be added to that provided by AbstractAlgebra.jl on an ad hoc basis.